Bölzer: Controversy

-The band has been the subject of some controversy owing to frontman Okoi Jones' tattoos, which feature a swastika, a wolfsangel, and a sun cross, which has led to him being accused of Fascist sympathies.
-Jones has rejected these allegations.My sunwheels, my swastikas, my whatever you call them, it's an ancient symbol used by basically every culture on this planet at some time or another for more or less the same reason, to express their adoration for the sun, the solar power.
-Most of them were sun-worshipping peoples, or held respect for the balance of the sun.
-It's also a lunar symbol in itself for the sun cultures.
+Some of frontman Okoi Jones's tattoos have caused controversy, as among them are a stylized swastika and sun cross.
+Jones explained:My sunwheels, my swastikas, my whatever you call them, it's an ancient symbol used by basically every culture on this planet at some time or another for more or less the same reason, to express their adoration for the sun, the solar power [...]
 Its right or left form reversed is a lunar symbol, too, and it's a female as well as a male symbol; it represents a lot of different energies.
 It's a continuum, it can be a destructive force, it takes a lot of natural philosophies into one.
 If you read about it, it's really fascinating. [...]
 We promote the growth and enlightenment of the individual, the last thing on our agenda would be to glorify the implements of power involved in the collective enslavement of a people and their individualism.
 Fascism and racism in that sense are pretty unattractive for us.

-The band have also explicitly stated in a Facebook post that they strongly support human rights and animal rights, and are vehemently opposed to any philosophy or ideology that tramples either of those rights.

-Paul Ubana Jones, the Swiss English musician, and his Swiss wife are Jones' parents.
+Jones said the band "have nothing to do with politics" and refuted claims that his tattoos stand for "racist ideals", saying "I have African roots, my name is African, my father is half African".